Floorp-Projects/Floorp/security/nss/doc/rst/nspr/reference/interval_timing.rst

-NSPR defines a platform-dependent type, ``PRIntervalTime``, for timing intervals of fewer than approximately 6 hours.
-This chapter describes ``PRIntervalTime`` and the functions that allow you to use it for timing
+NSPR defines a platform-dependent type, :ref:`PRIntervalTime`, for timing intervals of fewer than approximately 6 hours.
+This chapter describes :ref:`PRIntervalTime` and the functions that allow you to use it for timing
 purposes:

 -  `Interval Time Type and